openshift/training/beta-2-setup.md

 nodes.
 By extension, you must at least have all hostname/ip mappings in /etc/hosts files or forward DNS should work.

+It is possible to use dnsmasq inside of your beta environment to handle these duties.
+See the [appendix on dnsmasq](#appendix---dnsmasq-setup) if you can't easily manipulate your existing DNS environment.

 ### Git
 You will either need internet access or read and write access to an internal http-based git server where you will duplicate the public code repositories used